-Most of the time training course durations are between 1 and 5 days (with 5 or 6 class hours per day), and with prices ranging from roughly 1,000 BAHT to 2,000 per day up to 10,000 BAHT for 5 days.
+Most of the time training course durations are between 1 and 5 days (with 5 or 6 class hours per day), and with prices ranging from roughly 1,000 Baht to 2,000 Baht per day up to 10,000 Baht for 5 days.

 Mind that the effective study time of courses longer than a week is often less than the total time span necessary to attend the courses, because of holidays and weekends.
 Then again, although many schools offer classes from Monday to Friday only, plenty of others also run classes on Saturdays or even Sundays, say—non-stop.